pavshulin/maskPlugin/README.md

 <h2>jQuery Mask Plug-in</h2>

 <p>Mask Plug-in is a jQuery plug-in for entering data in certain format into input text field.
-It allows controlling correct entering of data and handling the exceptions of the entered data like phone number, date, etc. and data with fixed length.
-The major advantage of mask plug-in is a restriction of reaching the unfilled part of an input.</p>
+It allows controlling correct entering of data and handling the exceptions of the entered data like phone number, date, etc. and data with fixed length.One interesting feature of mask plug-in is a restriction of reaching the unfilled part of an input.</p>

 <p>To start working with mask plug-in you simply need to invoke <code>maskPlugin</code> on your input jQuery selector, pass mask string as a first argument and parameters as a second one.
 Please see a common approach of how to start working with mask plug-in below:</p>
 <pre><code>$('#input selector').maskPlugin(mask, [parameters]);</code></pre>